Amathus

-Amathus or Amathous (Ἀμαθοῦς) was an ancient city and one of the ancient royal cities of Cyprus until about 300 BC.
-Some of its remains can be seen today on the southern coast in front of Agios Tychonas, about 6 mi east of Limassol and 24 mi west of Larnaca.
-Its ancient cult sanctuary of Aphrodite was the second most important in Cyprus, her homeland, after Paphos.
+Amathus or Amathous (Ἀμαθοῦς) was an ancient city-kingdom of Cyprus.
+It came under Ptolemaic rule in the 300s BC.
+Its ancient cult sanctuary of Aphrodite was the second most important in Cyprus—where her cult is thought to have originated—after Paphos.

-Archaeological work has recently been continued at the site and many finds are exhibited in the Limassol Museum.
+Remains of Amathus can be seen today on the southern coast near Agios Tychonas, about 6 mi east of Limassol and 24 mi west of Larnaca.
+Archaeological fieldwork at the site continues; many finds are exhibited in the Limassol Museum.